 Nike's Instagram Filter and the Instagram Filter Effect Gallery

-Instagram Stories are perfect for sharing your Filters with your followers
+Instagram Stories are perfect for sharing augmented reality AR Filters with your followers

 Your Instagram Stories are where AR Filters work really well.
 This is where you can create a story announcing the launch of your AR Filter.
-You can do this by posting the demo video of the effect, deatils about your effect and instructions on how people can use and interact with it.
+You can do this by posting the And now they can - easily, fast and cost-effectively with Instagram Filters. people can use and interact with it.